 After briefly discussing theories of care and the capabilities approach, we now return to current research on father engagement, asking – how can theories of care and the capabilities approach enhance our understanding of father engagement?
-Specifically, we will examine the three strands of research described earlier – giving voice to fathers, critical analysis of workers' discourse, and 'what works' – both against Daly's vectors of care and against the capabilities literature.
-What I present here is only preliminary, raising questions and pointing to possible directions rather than providing answers, but several points arise from these theoretical understandings.
+Specifically, we will examine the three strands of research described earlier – giving voice to fathers, critical analysis of workers’ discourses, and ‘what works’ – both against Daly’s vectors of care and against the capabilities literature.
+What I present here is only preliminary, raising questions and pointing to possible directions rather than providing answers, but several points arise from these theoretical conceptualizations.

-Looking back to Daly's four vectors, it seems that the vector of need has received the most comprehensive answer in existing research.
-As mentioned, the 'giving voice to fathers' strand deals extensively with the phenomenological experience of fathers and their difficulties in engaging with the welfare system.
-The 'workers perspective' strand focuses on the problematic response of the system to these difficulties.
-We can now re-conceptualize these crucial findings, in line with Daly's (2021) terminology, as a perceived secondary need and the failure of the welfare system to meet it.
+Looking back to Daly’s four vectors, it seems that the vector of need has received the most comprehensive treatment in existing research.
+As mentioned, the ‘giving voice to fathers’ strand deals extensively with the phenomenological experience of fathers and their difficulties in engaging with the welfare system.
+The ‘workers perspective’ strand focuses on the problematic response of the system to these difficulties.
+We can now re-conceptualize these crucial findings, in line with Daly’s (2021) terminology, as a perceived secondary need and the failure of the welfare system to meet it.

-However, existing research had fared less well on the other vectors.
-Regarding the vector of relations/actors, the problem of relationality – discussed above – becomes prominent.
-For the research of father engagement to fully encompass the relational aspect of care, it must shift its focus from looking at individual fathers and their relationships with individual workers and adopt a more configurational outlook, understanding the issue of father engagement not as an issue relevant to fathers or to workers, but as a characteristic of the interaction of two systems – the familial system and the welfare system, accounting for the multitude of relevant actors in each system.
+However, existing research has fared more poorly where the other research axes are concerned.
+Regarding the axis of relations/actors, the problem of relationality – discussed above – becomes prominent.
+For the research of father engagement to fully encompass the relational aspect of care, it must shift its focus from looking at individual fathers and their relationships with individual workers and adopt a more configurational outlook, understanding the issue of father engagement not as an issue relevant to fathers or workers, but as a characteristic of the interaction of two systems – the familial system and the welfare system, accounting for the multitude of relevant actors in each system.

 While configurational thinking on care is generally preferable, it becomes crucial when discussing father engagement.
-The term 'father' is configurational by nature – men are defined as fathers based on their relationship with their children.
-In most cases, fathers – whether living in the same household with their children or not – are not the only carers for these children or even the primary ones.
+The term ‘father’ is configurational by nature – men are defined as fathers based on their relationship with their children.
+In most cases, fathers – whether living in the same household as their children or not – are not the only carers for these children or even the primary ones.
 Thus, understanding the configuration of care within the family is crucial to understanding father engagement.
-The relationship between the worker and the father cannot be understood separately from the child's need and the father's response to this need, from the worker-mother and father-mother relationship, and a multitude of other relationships between a variety of actors.
+The relationship between the worker and the father cannot be understood separately from the child’s needs and the father’s response to these needs, from the worker-mother and father-mother relationship, and a multitude of other relationships between a variety of actors.

 As with any other type of social relation, care relations cannot be separated from power relations, and this is especially true for fathers in their engagement with the welfare system.
-The intra-familial power relation has received ample attention in the sociology of the family; less attention has been given to the effects of this power relation on the engagement of fathers, on the one hand, and the changes they undergo as a result of the interaction with the welfare system, on the other hand (Authors, forthcoming).
+The topic of intra-familial power relations has received ample attention in the sociology of the family.
+Less attention has been given to the effects of this power relation on fathers' engagement, on the one hand, and the changes they undergo as a result of the interaction with the welfare system, on the other hand (Authors, forthcoming).

-The vector of relationality has consequences not only for the familial system but also for the welfare system.
-Workers, like fathers, are not disconnected individuals when interacting with fathers but rather part of a broader system.
+The axis of relationality has consequences not only for the familial system but also for the welfare system.
+Workers, like fathers, do not work in isolation when interacting with fathers but, instead, form part of a broader system.
 They operate under rules and regulations, must answer to their superiors, and are pressured to conform to formal and informal workplace norms.
-These not only cause the worker to act differently than he would have based on his individual perceptions and beliefs, but they also affect and change them.
+These not only cause the worker to act differently than he would have based on his personal perceptions and beliefs, but they also affect and change them.